 Thankfully - according to the British Hypertension Society - despite some resistance, there does seem to be a general agreement in the industry that salt levels of food need to be reduced.

-Yet, with The Telegraph recently reporting, “Half of all takeaway pizzas surveyed contained the entire maximum daily recommendation of salt which is six grams”, this is still clearly very much a work in progress.
+The Telegraph recently reporting, “Half of all takeaway pizzas surveyed contained the entire maximum daily recommendation of salt which is six grams”, this is still clearly very much a work in progress.